 What the world wide web doesn’t tell you about Iran

-Out in the vast internet sea, you will find a lot of information about Iran.
-Some of that information is false or fallacious in its generalizations (Iranians don’t use furniture in their homes), some is trivial (Iranians have garlic shampoo) and some… is over repeated (alcohol is banned in Iran, oh, so, so sad).
-I myself wrote about how and why Iran is safe, why you should visit Iran, how generous the Iranians are and what I felt, as a European, in interacting with taarof, why hijab is nothing to be worried about, and other topics.
+Out of the vast internet sea, you will find a lot of information about Iran.
+Some of that information is false or fallacious in its generalizations (Iranians don’t use furniture in their homes), some are trivial (Iranians have garlic shampoo) and some… is over repeated (alcohol is banned in Iran, oh, so, so sad).
+I myself wrote about how and why Iran is safe, why you should visit Iran, how generous the Iranians are and what I felt, as a European, in interacting with taarof, why hijab is nothing to be worried about and other topics.
 Many of these mysteries had already been unravelled in other articles.

-This one article is going to be different.
+This article is going to be different.
 I’m going to assume that you can point Iran on a map, and know all the basics about this country.
 Maybe you have gathered info while planning for a trip here?
 Or maybe you don’t have the chance to do it right now, but if fascinates you, as it did fascinate me, and you’d like to know more about it.
 In any case, in this article, I will tell you some things that you are unlikely to find around the world wide web, so there’s a chance you never heard of these.
-This is meant to give a better feeling of what Iran is like to people that know much about the country, but have not yet walked on its earth.
+This is meant to give a better feeling of what Iran is like to people that know much about the country but have not yet walked on its earth.